 Do everything in your power to make the transition smooth and effortless, and share your travel plans with the hosts.
 They’ll appreciate you for it.

 Once you’ve arrived at your house sitting gig and the hosts are out the door, it’s your job to hold down the fort.
 Barring any crazy circumstances, keeping on top of your duties shouldn’t be too hard.
 Do your job, do it well, and keep the hosts in the loop when they’re away.

 Send them photos of their beloved pets, give them relevant updates, and ask them any questions that pop up during your sit.
 Keeping in close contact with the hosts will reassure them that all is well on the home front.
 This will allow them to travel at ease.

-If you’ve nailed steps 1-10, you’re likely going to nail your house sitting assignment.
-It’s not too tough to live in a stranger’s house, follow their instructions, and keep their beloved pets alive.
+If you’ve nailed steps 1-10, you’re likely going to ace your house watching assignment.
+It’s not too tough to live in a stranger’s home, follow their instructions, and keep their beloved pets happy and healthy.
 Easy, right?

 Once you’ve completed your successful sit, tell the hosts how grateful you were for the opportunity and encourage them to reach out to you next time they need help.
 Answer any questions they have and always leave on good terms.

 Leave an honest review for your host on TrustedHousesitters and encourage them to do the same for you.
-Barring a catastrophe, you and the host should exchange glowing five-star reviews, which will help you and the host line up jobs in the future.
+Barring a catastrophe, you and the host should exchange glowing five-star reviews, which will help you line up jobs in the future.

 As I write this, TrustedHousesitters has thousands of active job postings listed in over 110 countries.
 Travelers consistently land incredible long-term sitting jobs via TrustedHousesitters, and it’s viewed as the go-to website in the industry.